srikanta-jena22/SCT_WD_2/README.md

 # ⏱️ Stopwatch Web App
 A simple and responsive stopwatch application built using HTML, CSS, and JavaScript.
-Developed as part of my Web Development Internship at [Skillcraft Technology](https://skillcraft-technology-tasks.my.canva.site/).
+Developed as part of my Web Development Internship at Skillcraft Technology

 ## 🚀 Features
 - Start, Stop, Reset and Lap functionality